- 2 tbsp. olive oil

 - a few pinches of red pepper flakes

-- In a large skillet, cook the onions in just a bit of the olive oil with a few pinches of salt.
-Once they’re soft (3-4 minutes), add the minced garlic and cook for 30 seconds more.
+- In a large skillet add 1 tbsp of olive oil and onions.
+Cook until onions are just soft (3-4 minutes), add the minced garlic and cook for 30 second.
 Turn off the heat and remove the onions from the pan.

-- In a small bowl, toss the brussels sprout halves in a bit of balsamic vinegar, a drizzle of olive oil, salt and pepper.
+- In a small bowl, toss the brussels sprout halves in balsamic vinegar, and 1 tbsp olive oil, salt and pepper.

-- Wipe out the pan you just used for the onions and heat more olive oil and the butter.
+- eat more olive oil and the butter.
 When the pan is screaming hot add the brussels sprouts, cut side down.
 Without moving them, let them cook for about 3-4 minutes, until they develop a nice char (check and reduce heat & time if they’re burning).

 - Flip them over and add a good squeeze of lemon to deglaze the pan.
 Toss them around a bit.
 Reduce heat to low, and add a few tablespoons of water.
 Cover and let them steam until tender (approx. 4-5 minutes).